 My Ratings (all scores out of 5★)

 The Satisfyer Pro 2 retails on Lovehoney for £69.99, which is a pretty standard price for a high-end toy and a lot cheaper than the similar Womanizer toys (which start at £84.99 for a basic model and go all the way up to £149.99.)
-If you’ve never tried a suction toy and aren’t sure if it’s for you, Lovehoney have a superb returns policy.

 The nozzle, i.e. the only bit that actually makes direct contact with the genitals, is silicone.
 The body is ABS plastic.
 This makes the whole toy body-safe and non-porous.